johentsch/ms3_realtime/README.md

 * load the audio recording
 * create a beat grid with an arbitrary beat pattern (e.g. `4`) -- (this step will not be necessary in the future)
-* follow the [TiLiA documentation](https://tilia-app.com/help/import) to import the corresponding `.tilia.csv` file as a beat timeline.
+* follow the [TiLiA documentation](https://tilia-app.com/help/import) to import the corresponding `.beatgrid.csv` file as a beat timeline.
 * save the file

 ## Notes and leads of improvement